Vin-dictive/myProfile/README.md

 ## View this page using this link https://vin-dictive.github.io/myProfile/

-In case you are getting localhost:3000 on running npm start
+## In case you are getting localhost:3000 on running npm start:-

-Make the following change:-
+### Make the following change:-

 In package.json replace
 ```